fsprojects/Paket/docs/content/getting-started.md

    into that directory.
 1. Rename `.paket/paket.bootstrapper.exe` to `.paket/paket.exe`. [read more about "Magic Mode"](bootstrapper.html#Magic-mode).
 1. Commit `.paket/paket.exe` into your repository.
+1. After the first `.paket/paket.exe` call Paket will create a couple of files in `.paket` - commit those as well.

 ### Specifying dependencies